dononcharles/africacountry.jsonformat/README.md

-# africacountry.jsonformat
-Africa Country Json Format
+# Africa Country Json format
+A Json format of africa country

+#Feel free to use it.